simolus3/drift/sally/README.md

 - References
 - Table joins
 ##### Interesting stuff that would be nice to have
+- Find a way to hide implementation details from users while still making them accessible for the generated code
 - `GROUP BY` grouping functions
 - Support for different database engines
   - Support webapps via `AlaSQL` or a different engine